-Located on Indonesia’s Sumba Island is the Nihiwatu Resort, a sprawling and majestic property that just earned the distinction of being “best hotel in the world” according to readers of the travel and lifestyle bible Travel + Leisure who voted in the magazine’s annual World’s Best Awards.
-We think the title is well deserved, the Nihiwatu is the last word in luxury and is famed for amazing spas, great restaurants, a welcoming staff and most memorably their three villa treehouse.
-This villa is unlike any you’ve seen before, situated on a cliff it offers unparalleled views of the Indian Ocean.
+Located on Indonesia’s Sumba Island is the Nihiwatu Resort, a sprawling and majestic property that just earned the distinction of being “best hotel in the world,” according to readers and lifestyle bible Travel + Leisure who voted in the magazine’s annual World’s Best Awards.
+We think the title is well deserved; the Nihiwatu is the last word in luxury and is famed for amazing spas, great restaurants, welcoming staff, and most memorable, their three villa treehouse.
+Unlike any you’ve seen before, this villa is situated on a cliff.
+It offers unparalleled views of the Indian Ocean.

-The villas are built on stilts, so we admit they’re not technically treehouses, but when you see them, you really won’t care about technicalities.
+The villas are built on stilts, so we admit they’re not technically treehouses, but you really won’t care about technicalities when you see them.

 Each villa has its own living and bedroom area, and two of the villas share an infinity pool while the third has a private one of its own.

 Even apart from the magnificent treehouses, this resort has a lot to offer.
 Their regular villas each offer a plunge pool, indoor-outdoor spaces, and a view of Nihi beach.